poetapp/documentation/rdd/separate-file-uploads.md

 ### Explorer Web

 Explorer web may need to be updated to show any properties a claim contains instead of fixed properties.

+## Default User Identity

+... details of default user identity generation for new and current users.

+## Frost Identity Claim

+... details of the frost identity claim